TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_sysfw.md

 \cond SOC_AM243X
 - Once the build is completed, copy the .out file generated and replace with the one already present in ${SDK_INSTALL_PATH}/tools/ccs_load/am243x/ folder.
 \endcond
 \endcond

+### SYSFW Trace Enable {#SYSFW_TRACE_ENABLE}
+To enable the SYSFW trace, change the `#undef SYSFW_TRACE_ENABLE` to `#define SYSFW_TRACE_ENABLE` on `source/drivers/sciclient/sciclient_defaultBoardCfg/{SOC}/sciclient_defaultBoardcfg.c`.
+Then rebuild the boardcfg as explained in the above section.

+\cond SOC_AM62X || SOC_AM62AX
+The DM firmware log shall be available at the wakeup UART (/dev/ttyUSB2).
+Connect to the UART through minicom to see the logs.

+The TIFS logs can be obtained from the TIFS memory address as per the \htmllink{http://downloads.ti.com/tisci/esd/latest/4_trace/trace.html#trace-memory-buffer-location, system firmware documentation}
+\endcond